reinerBa/Vue-Interval/README.md

 * [] update intervals adjustable

 # Usage
-To global register the mixin just add the script
+To global register the mixin just add the script in the head tag (or somewhere in the body)

+    <script src="VueInterval.js" type="text/javascript"></script>

 To use the interval feautes include the mixin in a component